 I am the Sphinx.
 Once I was a statue.
-Now, I’m a woman, or a beast, if you prefer; something alive.
+Now, I’m a woman, or a beast, if you prefer; now I’m something alive.
 Although I suppose that most who see me still assume I’m inanimate, especially if they’re looking from afar.
 No living thing ought to have a lion’s body and a human face, which throws off first impressions considerably.
-It doesn’t help that I don’t always bother to move until I’ve a reason to do so, and (I will admit) there’s a certain vicious pleasure to be gained in making mortals temporary cardiac arrest when they realize that the stone thing is alive.
+It doesn’t help that I don’t always bother to move until I’ve a reason to do so, and (I will admit) there’s a certain vicious pleasure to be gained in making mortals temporarily enter cardiac arrest when they realize that the stone thing is alive.

 I am the Sphinx.
 They magicked me into life and told me to guard the crossroads.
 They told me to ask a riddle of any who passed, and to eat those who could not solve my riddle.